-In addition, Karora owns, directly or indirectly, the following minority interests: (i) approximately 10.9 million shares of Orford Mining Corporation ("Orford"), representing an approximate 6.6% interest in the company, which owns the Qiqavik gold project and West Raglan nickel project located in Northern Quebec; and (ii) approximately 7.9 million shares of SPC Nickel Corp. ("SPC"), representing an approximate 6.4% interest in the company, which owns the Aer-Kidd project located in Ontario.
-Orford is listed on the TSX Venture Exchange under the stock symbol "ORM", and SPC is listed on the TSX Venture Exchange under the stock symbol "SPC".
+In addition, Karora owns, directly or indirectly, the following minority interests: (i) approximately 11.3 million shares of Orford Mining Corporation ("Orford"), representing an approximate 5.0% interest in the company, which owns the Qiqavik gold project and West Raglan nickel project located in Northern Quebec; (ii) approximately 7.9 million shares of SPC Nickel Corp. ("SPC"), representing an approximate 5.3% interest in the company, which owns the Aer-Kidd project located in Ontario; and (iii) approximately 31.9 million shares of Kali Metals Limited ("Kali"), representing an approximate 22.1% interest in the company, which owns a package of lithium exploration properties in Western Australia.
+Orford is listed on the TSX Venture Exchange under the stock symbol "ORM", SPC is listed on the TSX Venture Exchange under the stock symbol "SPC", and Kali is listed on the Australian Securities Exchange ("ASX") under the stock symbol "KM1".